rsdoiel/antenna/archives/2025/food_2025.04.md

 	<div>
 	<a href="https://www.isabeleats.com/pickled-onions/"><img title="mexican-pickled-onions-small-5" src="https://www.isabeleats.com/wp-content/uploads/2025/01/mexican-pickled-onions-small-5-400x600.jpg" alt="Mexican pickled onions in a glass jar on a fork ready to be eaten." width="400" height="600" style="max-width: 100%; height: auto;" /></a>
 	</div>
 	Learn how to make quick Mexican pickled onions with this easy recipe!
-Made with just four simple ingredients, these crunchy, bright, and vibrant red onions are ready to enjoy in 35 minutes and are the perfect topping and condiment for tacos, tostadas, gorditas, and all your favorite Mexican dishes.
-Mexican pickled onions are a staple [&#8230;]
+Made with just four simple ingredients, these crunchy,&#8230;

 <br>